-No. S. 12.-Statement of Sanitary Measures adopted against Hongkong.
+No. S. 31.-Statement of Sanitary Measures adopted against Hongkong.

 Place or Port.
 Nature of Measures.
 Date.
 Reference to Government Notification.
 Philippine Islands.
 All passengers from Hongkong to produce special certificate.
 7th March, 1918.
-No. S. 49.
-Newchwang.
+No. S. 49, Newchwang.
 All vessels arriving from Hongkong will be treated as Suspected Vessels.
-27th M ay, 1919.
+27th May, 1919.
 No. S. 86.
 Singapore.
-Hongkong declared an infected port on account of plague.
+Hougkong declared an infected port on account of plague.
 19th July, 1918.
-No. S. 181, Bengal.
+No. S. 181.
+Bengal.
 Regulations for the prevention of the introduction of plague by sea enforced in the ports of Orissa against vessels arriving from Hongkong.
-No. S. 192 Netherlands- India Hongkong declared an infected port on account of plague.
+24th June, 1918.
+No. S. 192.
+Netherlands- India.
+Hongkong declared an infected port on account of plague.
 Importation of the following articles from Hongkong or transshipped at this port is temporarily prohibited:-(1) wearing apparel, old and worn clothes, household effects for daily use, and used bedding, unless these goods are transported as personal luggage or in consequence of removal; (2) rags.
 (Refuse of new goods coming direct from the weaving-mills, from workshops where apparel is made, or from bleaching-establishments, artificial wool, and cuttings of newspaper, are not considered as rags.)
-Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on production of certificates legalised by the Netherlands Consul-General at Hongkong.
 10th Feb., 1920.
-No. S. 38.
+No. S. 38. y Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on pro- duction of certificates legalised by the Netherlands Consul-General at Hongkong.

-No. S. 13.-Statement of Sanitary Measures adopted by Hongkong.
+No. S. 32.-Statement of Sanitary Measures adopted by Hongkong.

 Disease.
 Port or Place.
 Restrictions in Force.
 Authority.
 Cholera.
 Bangkok.
 Medical examination; quarantine at the discretion of the Health Officer.
-Notification No. 194 of 26th April, 1919.
+Notification No. 194 cf 26th April, 1919.
 Do.
 Formosa.
 Do.
 Notification No. 287 of 20th May, 1920.
 Do.
 Saigon.
 Do.
 Notification No. 442 of 26th August, 1920.